Lenskiy/Heart-Dynamics-Research-Library/README.md

 `minLocs = localizeMinima(ppg, maxLocs);`

 #### peakEnvelopeGivenPeaks()
-make use of maxima and minima to find the envelope of the signal.
+makes use of maxima and minima to find the envelope of the signal.

 _Example_:
 `env = peakEnvelopeGivenPeaks(ppg, minLocs, maxLocs);`